Inspired to be our best.....

 The Learning Champions have drawn up a charter with their classes to set out what inspirational learning in our school looks like.
 This is displayed in every classroom and referred to when teaching.
 Our Charter Champion Awards are linked to pupils demonstrating the Charter in their learning.

 Our creative curriculum is carefully planned into topics which encompass subjects across the whole curriculum.
 Our aim is to support children's natural curiosity and to stimulate their imaginations.
-Where possible teachers in Years 1 and 2, 3 and 4 and 5 and 6 plan together, with topics planned on a two-year cycle.
-Teachers use the Programme of Study relevant to each year group to plan for their own class.
-The Early Years Unit teaches topics on an annual programme.
+EYU, Year 1 and 2 (Primary 1) plan together and Years 3,4,5 and 6 (Primary 2) plan together.

 Please click on the relevant class page on this website to see each year group’s curriculum information for the term.

 If you need any further information about the school curriculum, please speak to your child's class teacher or to the Principal.